 As Microsoft have now officially come clean on what I had been discussing for years, their Multi-Platform publishing aims.
 Following the latest Xbox Developer direct they closed the final gap in that plan, console exclusivity.
 We learnt the brand new Fable title from Playground games will be day and date on PS5 alongside PC and Xbox Series consoles.
 Xbox have followed in SEGA’s path ever since they entered the console arena shortly after SEGA’s exit.
 And now, again, they have followed them into the mutli-platform software publisher.
-Following on from my Gaming bubble burst video 2 years ago now, I wanted to cover some real numbers on why this slow death of Xbox, as we knew them, happened and what I, and many others warned.
+Following on from my Gaming bubble burst video 2 years ago now, I wanted to cover some real numbers on why this slow death of Xbox, as we knew them, happened and what I, and many others warned was the only future they had.

 Is this... https://t.co/riye1mI5WU pic.twitter.com/5Og6Ku0jRa